Crowds24/MMLC/README.md

 ## Result
 ### Evaluation of Oracle Worker Finding (MMLC-owf)
 #### 1.1 Main Result
 True inference can be directly performed through the trained model.
-For example, under the getOracleWorker package of music, you can load the trained model (musicModel_origin) in the train package and run the following command to obtain the results.
+For example, under the getOracleWorker package of image, you can load the trained model (imageModel_origin) in the train package and run the following command to obtain the results.
 ```setup
 python getOracleWorker.py
 ```